nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 05 - Transcription.md

 Um, what you're seeing is more of, like, a clawed foot sort of situation.
 Um, Rurik, uh, what you're able to discover is you find the, what's of the, um, of the captain's quarters, um, of Captain Iron.
 Um, um, um, Iron Brow's quarters, quarters.
 And, uh, you specifically look for the orders that they received, um, and you find something from the, um, by order of the Grand Regent, um, of Silvervain.
 Um, they, they are, uh, of the clan, um, they are ordered to, um, stay, uh, to not perform scouting duties and to, um, have a, um, an internal lockdown until, um, until they are released.

 Um, so that is, that is the main surprising order that you see.
 Um, and if you remember, um, cause I know it's been a minute since we, since you were looking at, like, dwarf names, but.
 Yeah, all Varric silver veins, the next one in line for the throne.
 Yeah, that one, exactly.
 Yeah, I was just working, I took notes of all the people in that room that I specifically noted that he was shifty.
 Yeah.
 He's proving himself to be even more shifty.
 Um, all right.
-And, uh, Hergan, as part of your, uh, as part of your investigations, um, the clawed footprints that, um, Rurik sends out, uh, points out to you, um, you recognize, um, kind of what, what those should be.
+And, uh, Hurgan, as part of your, uh, as part of your investigations, um, the clawed footprints that, um, Rurik sends out, uh, points out to you, um, you recognize, um, kind of what, what those should be.

 But they're kind of odd, um, they're not what would normally be of that, of that, um, um, of that monster type.
 But, um, you're definitely picking up that there are multiple different, there are multiple trolls that are being, um, that, that appear to be the main onslaught on this.
 And a footprint of something that is not an ogre, nor a troll, it's not something that you're at all familiar with, but it is, but that definitely, um, but you see some, like, you know, brown, gray hairs, um, of some sort of, like, matty coat that surround those specific footprints.

+---

+### Closing and Table Discussion - Part 7

 Um, and they are, um, and they are, again, kind of, like, larger, um, larger footprints than, than the troll footprints that you're, that you're seeing as well.
 So, um, you're basically looking at, like, this watchtower was assaulted by trolls of some kind, um, and something else that's big and hairy.
 All right.
 All right.
 Um, you guys are able to, like I said, you are able to find the sending stone, you are able to send a message back to, um, Captain, uh, Emberhelm.
 Um, and, uh, he sends a message back to you, um, that, you know, um, thanks you for figuring out what's, what happened.